 9 & 10.
 Stir in fresh blueberries and mixed until evenly distributed.

-Tip: If you are using frozen blueberries then, be aware that they leach color, straining your almond flour blueberry muffin batter.
-The trick is to stir them frozen.
+Tip: If you're using frozen blueberries, keep in mind that they can release color, which might affect your almond flour blueberry muffin batter.
+The trick is to stir them in while they’re still frozen.

 11 & 12.
 Divide batter into paper lined muffin pan and bake at 350 degrees for 30 to 35 minutes or the tops are deep golden in color.